DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 ## Features:
 * Server startup - parameters, mods, optional arguments for potential performance increase
-* Crash/Restart monitor - have had issues with local ping function not working, this uses the Windows Task Manager
+* Crash/Restart monitor - this uses the Windows Task Manager and not local address pinging
-* Last start date and time of the server
+* The last start date and time of the server
 * Profile.vars.Arma3Profile deleter, potential performance increase
+* Support for 64bit servers
 * Optional Database backup script
 * Optional ARMA 3 Launcher Mission Prefetch from - Allows clients to download server file from A3Launcher
 * Optional Steam Automatic updater for ARMA 3
-* Plus detailed comments explaining what all of the script does

 ## Features to be added:
-* Optional Steam Automatic updater for mods
+* Optional Steam automatic updater for mods
+* Optional A3Launcher automatic updater for mods
 * Database file sync to cloud storage
 * Automatic PBO packer with Mikero's tools support